Olex2/Olex2Manual/Tasks/05_model_building.md

 - **Automatic Hydrogen Naming** - if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
 Click £Refine£ for changes to the hydrogen atom labels to take effect (or type `CODE FixHL` in the command-line).
 - **Equivalent Fragments (Z'>1)** - name matching for equivalent fragments.
 Select one atom from the correctly named fragment then one from the fragment to match the names.
 Add a **Suffix** letter and click on **Equivalent Fragments (Z' > 1)**.
 The second fragment will automatically be relabelled.

-!!!!As with many options, name matching for equivalent fragments can be done in the command-line.
+As with many options, name matching for equivalent fragments can be done in the command-line.
 After selecting the atoms in order, type `CODE match sel -n=suffix`, where suffix is the number required.
 Without selecting atoms, sel can be replaced by the two atom names in order, separated by a space.
 Two alternative naming approaches can be achieved using the command-line only:

 - to replace the first number e.g. C101 becomes C201, and type `CODE match sel -n=$suffix` where suffix is the number required;
 - to replace the last character type `CODE match sel -n=-suffix`.
 If no atoms are selected clicking on **Equivalent Fragments (Z'>1)** will show how the fragments will be matched.
-Type `CODE match -u` to return to the non-matched view.!!!!
+Type `CODE match -u` to return to the non-matched view.

 ## Sorting atoms in the .ins file
 The atoms can be sorted in the .ins file under `@Work|Sorting` by seleting the preferred sort order (Suffix, Z vlaue etc) and clicking £Refine£.
 Click £Report£ to view the sorted atoms.
 Click on the info icon I_INFO in the beginning of the line to learn about more complicated sorting options (which can be accessed using the command-line only).